candiepih/alx-zero_day/0x03-git/README.md

-# understanding and learning about git
+# understanding and learning more concerning usage of git